wgsl-tooling-wg/wesl-spec/Imports.md

 ## Entry points and pipeline overridable constants

 These items are preserved when importing a module.
 Their name must be preserved.
-They will land in the final module, if they are being referenced.
+They will land in the final module, if they are statically accessed.

 - [Entry points](https://www.w3.org/TR/WGSL/#entry-points)
 - [Pipeline overridable constants](https://www.w3.org/TR/WGSL/#override-decls)